Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 [//]: # (title: Cancellation and timeouts)

-Cancellation lets you stop a coroutine before it completes.
+Cancellation lets you request to stop a coroutine before it completes.
 It stops work that's no longer needed, such as when a user closes a window or navigates away in a user interface while a coroutine is still running.
-You can also use it to release resources early and to stop a coroutine from accessing objects past their disposal.
+You can use it to release resources early and to stop a coroutine from accessing objects past their disposal.

-> You can use cancellation to stop long-running coroutines that keep producing values even after other coroutines no longer need them, for example, in [pipelines](channels.md#pipelines).
+You can also use cancellation to stop long-running coroutines that keep producing values even after other coroutines no longer need them, such as a coroutine collecting an infinite [flow](flow.md).
->
-{style="tip"}

 Cancellation works through the [`Job`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/) handle, which represents the lifecycle of a coroutine and its parent-child relationships.
 `Job` allows you to check whether the coroutine is active and allows you to cancel it, along with its children, as defined by [structured concurrency](coroutines-basics.md#coroutine-scope-and-structured-concurrency).